Full Subject-Based Banding (Full SBB)

 · Offering of Humanities subjects at a more demanding level from Secondary 2.

-Full SBB Pilot in (Edgefield Secondary School) in 2020
+Full SBB Pilot in (Edgefield Secondary School) from 2020 onwards

 Offering of Humanities subjects at a more demanding level from Secondary 2